 I know I should have felt crushed.
 But, I didn't, knowing that my family was dead lifted all the weight off my shoulders.
 I flew past that petrifying shadow and into the wide open.

 I looked up waiting to see the sun.
 I didn't see it.
 I turned my head.
 What I saw was even worse than the shadowy figure.
 The sun was gone.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lolas225Write a Review